StatsRhian/nice-stuff/README.md

 > Just wanted to drop you a note to say thanks very much for setting up the shiny application so smoothly, effectively and responsively!
 It wasn’t an easy ask with some challenging timescales and changing requirements, but you were super flexible and very quick to understand what we needed and be clear on the options.

+> Rhian did an unbelievable job in challenging circumstances

 ## Training

 > I enjoyed every minute of the course.
 The presenter has great teaching skills.